 100% Online, 7-Week Terms, Asynchronous

-Choose from a wide variety of electives and tailor your business studies to best suit your specific career goals and professional aspirations.
+Choose from a wide variety of electives and develop leadership skills to best suit your specific career goals and professional aspirations while working full time.

 Cairn University is committed to the centrality of Christ and the Word of God and is reflected in the curriculum and instruction.
 We must do more than say it matters, we must act in a way that demonstrates it matters.